smaranjitghose/DevOPs_Bootcamp/Module1.md

 **Sathya:** "Imagine you're in a foreign country where you don't speak the language.
 You'd need an interpreter to communicate with locals, right?
 That's exactly what a shell is—it's the interpreter between you and your computer's operating system."
 <img src="./image/Module1/Shell.jpg">

-**Bhanu:** "So it's like having a direct conversation with my computer?"
+**Bhanu:** "So it's like having a direct conversation with my operating system?"

 **Sathya:** "Exactly!
 And once you learn this language, you can do things much faster and more efficiently than through point-and-click interfaces."